 ||Other matters that have significant effects on management (including antisocial behavior)

-- The Company will work to obtain information that might detriment corporate value of investee companies at an early stage.
+- The Company will work to obtain information that may be detrimental to the corporate value of investee companies at an early stage.

-Institutional investors should seek for common understanding and work to solve problems through constructive engagement with investee companies.
+Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.

-- The Company will work to share its understanding with investee companies through constructive dialogue to enhance their corporate value and capital efficiency, and encourage them to achieve sustainable growth from a medium- to long-term perspective.
+- The Company will work to share its understanding with investee companies through engagement to enhance their corporate value and capital efficiency, and encourage them to achieve sustainable growth from a medium- to long-term perspective.

-- If the Company believes that a investee company’s corporate value is at risk of being damaged based on dialogue with them, it will ask to conduct further dialogue with that company and encourage it to take steps for improvement.
+- If the Company believes that an investee company’s corporate value is at risk of being damaged based on engagement with it, it will ask to conduct further dialogue with that company and encourage it to take steps for improvement.

 Institutional investors should have a clear policy on voting and disclosure of voting activity.
-The policy on voting should not be comprised only of a mechanical checklist; it should be designed to contribute to the sustainable growth of investee companies
+The policy on voting should not be comprised only of a mechanical checklist: it should be designed to contribute to sustainable growth of investee companies.

-- The Company believes that the appropriate exercise of voting rights will encourage companies to strengthen their governance and will help them improve their corporate value and achieve sustainable growth in the medium to long terms.
-In principle, the Company will exercise its voting rights of all shares that it holds.
-In exercising its voting rights, the Company will decide whether to vote for or against agenda items, taking into account the situation of investee companies and its dialogue with them.
+- The Company believes that the appropriate exercise of voting rights will encourage companies to strengthen their governance and will help them to improve their corporate value and achieve sustainable growth over the medium to long terms.
+In principle, the Company will exercise its voting rights for all the shares it holds.
+In exercising its voting rights, the Company will decide whether to vote for or against agenda items, taking the situation of investee companies and its engagement with them into account.

-- The Company will establish Guidelines on the Exercise of Voting Rights that will describe its policy on decisions in exercising voting rights and will post the guidelines on the website.
+- The Company will establish Guidelines and Standards on the Exercise of Voting Rights that will describe its policy and standards on decisions in exercising voting rights and will post them on the website (Japanese version only).

 Institutional investors in principle should report periodically on how they fulfill their stewardship responsibilities, including their voting responsibilities, to their clients and beneficiaries.

-- The Company will regularly report its activities to fulfill stewardship responsibilities, including the exercise of voting rights and dialogue with companies, on the website and by other means.
+- The Company will regularly report on its activities for fulfilling its stewardship responsibilities, including the exercise of voting rights and engagement with investee companies, on its website and by other means.

-- The Company will record its stewardship activities, including the exercise of voting rights and some of the examples of dialogue with companies.
-It will also seek to improve its reports to clients when necessary by incorporating their perspective.
+- The Company will regularly disclose its stewardship activities, including the exercise of voting rights and engagement with companies.
+It will also seek to improve its disclosure contents when necessary by incorporating the clients’ perspective.

-To contribute to the sustainable growth of investee companies, institutional investors should have an in-depth knowledge of the investee companies and their business environment, and have skills and resources needed to appropriately engage with the companies to make proper judgements in fulfilling their stewardship activities.
+To contribute positively to the sustainable growth of investee companies, institutional investors should have in-depth knowledge of the investee companies and their business environment and skills and resources needed to appropriately engage with the companies and make proper judgments in fulfilling their stewardship activities.